q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 ```
 Simple operation is happening here.
 * For each ROIs:
-    * Take top, right, bottom, left then find midpoint of this box.
+    * Take the top, right, bottom, left then fthe ind midpoint of this box.
-    * Draw the rectangle ofor each ROIs.
+    * Draw the rectangle for each ROIs.
 And divide the Rectangle on parts if necessary.

 ### Test: Contour Writing
-Combine everything and lets try to make our system run.
-We will create and object of class `ContourWriting` and call its `main()` method.
+Combine everything and let’s try to make our system run.
+We will create a object of the class `ContourWriting` and call its `main()` method.

 ```python